CTheTechGuru/AWS-Amazon-Inspector-Security-Project/README.md

 * Go to EC2 Console and Launch Instance

-* We will chgoose Amazon Linux (Free tier eligible)
+* We will choose Amazon Linux (Free tier eligible)
 * t2.micro (free tier eligible)
 * Choose key pair or create as needed.
 * Edit Network settings, Choose the default vpc, subnet 1a, and Enable Auto assign IP.